Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration Reconstruction: RESULTS

-We further evaluate the uncertainty quantification of our defect pool during a continuous nanoindentation simulation, illustrated in Figs \ref{fig3}(g-i).
+We further evaluate the uncertainty quantification of our defect datasets during a continuous nanoindentation simulation, illustrated in Figs \ref{fig3}(g-i).
 Figs \ref{fig3}(g, h) display the distribution of defect atoms color-coded by $\gamma$ values at the maximum depth (4 nm), as calculated using B and B+C, respectively.
 For the case of B, several regions exhibit $\gamma$ values above 1, particularly in regions involving dislocation interactions and surface regions, as indicated by red arrows in Fig. \ref{fig3}(g).
 In contrast, all defect atoms analyzed with B+C demonstrate $\gamma$ values lower than 1 (Fig. \ref{fig3}(h)), indicating significantly lower uncertainty.
 Additionally, we calculate the maximum $\gamma$ values ($\gamma_\text{max}$) among all defect atoms for each snapshot throughout the nanoindentation process.
 Comparisons of $\gamma_\text{max}$ for B, GAP, B+C, and B+P reveal that B and GAP consistently show $\gamma_\text{max}$ values above 2, reflecting high uncertainty throughout the nanoindentation process.
 Conversely, both B+C and B+P maintain $\gamma$ values around 1, with B+C exhibiting slightly lower $\gamma$ values than B+P. This difference is attributed to B+C having a higher proportion of surface atoms, which are prevalent in open-surface nanoindentation simulations.
-Nonetheless, these results indicate that our defect pool encompasses all the plastic LAEs during nanoindentation, including dislocation nucleation from open surfaces and complex multiplication beneath the indenter.
+These results indicate that our defect pool encompasses all the plastic LAEs during nanoindentation, including dislocation nucleation from open surfaces and complex multiplication beneath the indenter.
+It should be noted that datasets B+C and B+P exhibit comparable performance in uncertainty quantification analysis in Fig. \ref{fig3}.
+This is because the key LAEs for these defects are included in the core atoms of both datasets.
+However, this does not mean that dataset P, constructed using PCC-GCMC, is unnecessary.
+In the following section, we will show that dataset P outperforms dataset B in predicting unseen LAEs.